Release Your App Update in a Staged Rollout

 - From the same Staged Rollout drop-down menu, select Edit Staged Rollout.

 On the App Information tab (which is now editable), replace the staged rollout APK with your original APK.
 Make sure the

 versionCodein the previous staged rollout APK.Important: Users will only get an updated APK if the

 versionCodeof the new APK is higher than the

 versionCodeof the APK they have installed.

-Click Save to save changes on the APK Files tab.
+Click Save to save changes on the App Information tab.